ylitormatech/javapatterns/README.md

 * Algorithms access or utilize data that calling code shouldn’t be exposed to.
 * The behavior of a class should be defined at runtime.
 * Conditional statements are complex and hard to maintain.

+## Template Method Design Pattern

+#### Purpose
+Identifies the framework of an algorithm, allowing implementing classes to define the actual behavior.

+#### Usage

+* A single abstract implementation of an algorithm is needed.
+* Common behavior among subclasses should be localized to a common class.
+* Parent classes should be able to uniformly invoke behavior in their subclasses.
+* Most or all subclasses need to implement the behavior.

 ## Composite Design Pattern